core-wg/href/draft-ietf-core-href.md

 e.g., {{no-indef}} is applicable to extended forms of CRIs as well.
 This also ensures that recipients of CRIs can deal with unprocessable CRIs as described in {{unprocessable}}.

+## Extended CRI: Stand-In Items {#stand-in}

+Application specifications that use CRIs may explicitly enable the use of "stand-in" items (tags or simple values).
+These are data items used in place of original representation items such as strings or arrays, where the tag or simple value is defined to stand for a data item that can be used in the position of the stand-in item.
+Examples would be (1) tags such as 21 to 23 ({{Section 3.4.5.2 of
+RFC8949@-cbor}}) or 108 ({{Section 2.1 of -notable}}), which stand for text string components but internally employ more compact byte string representations, or (2) reference tags and simple values as defined in {{-packed}}.

+Application specifications need to be explicit about which stand-in items are allowed; otherwise, inconsistent interpretations at different places in a system can lead to check/use vulnerabilities.

+(Note that specifications that define CBOR tags may be employed in CRI extensions without actually using the tags defined there as stand-in tags; e.g., compare the way IP addresses are represented in Basic CRIs with {{-ip}}.)

 ## Extended CRI: Accommodating Percent Encoding (PET) {#pet}